Marysville High School (Marysville, Michigan): Cheerleading

-Under head coach Laura Breidenich, who coached the Vikings for 13 years, the cheer team won MHSAA Regional Championships in 1996, 1997, 1998, 1999, and 2000.
-The team also won Regional Championships through the Michigan Cheerleading Coaches Association state championship series in 1997, 2002, 2003, and 2004.
-The cheer team was named first in the MCCA State Championship in 2003.
-Breidenich retired in 2004 and was replaced by former cheerleader, Jennifer Brown.
-Brown led the team to win the 2006 Regional Championship.
+Under head coach Laura Breidenich, the cheer team won MHSAA Regional Championships in 1996, 1997, 1998, 1999, and 2000.
+The team also won Regional Championships through the Michigan Cheerleading Coaches Association state championship series in 1997, 2002, 2003, 2004 and 2006.
+The cheerleading team was named first in the MCCA State Championship in 2003.
+Coach Laura Breidenich retired after the 2003-2004 season, but returned in 2020 after she moved back to Michigan as Laura Dodd.
+She subsequently led her team to win five Macomb Area Conference championships in a row in 2021, 2022, 2023, 2024, and 2025.
+The cheer team won the school's only Competitive Cheer district championship in 2023.
+Marysville qualified for regionals all five of those years as well before Coach Dodd retired for good at the end of the 24-25 season.

-After her retirement hiatus and the team changing hands for more than a decade, Laura remarried and took the cheer program over again in 2020 as Laura Dodd.

 Football

 The football team has won three state championships: 1992 (MHSAA Class B); 1986 (MHSAA Class B); 1961 (AP Class B).
 Marysville holds the Michigan record for consecutive winning seasons with 39, running from 1965 to 2003.
 The Marysville Vikings play football at Walt Braun Stadium named after two time State championship winning coach Walt Braun.
 Braun's Tenure in Marysville was marked by unprecedented success that eventually culminated in the coach being inducted into the State of Michigan Coach's Hall of Fame.

 The 1983 Marysville Vikings are the only team in the history of the MHSAA to be ranked #1 in the AP Poll at the end of the regular season, remain undefeated throughout the course of the playoffs, yet not win the state championship.
 As a result, the team is referred to as the "Mythical State Champions".